warp-thirtyeight-sqr/exportgpt/README.md

 If you encounter any bugs or issues, please report them on the [GitHub Issues page](https://github.com/fmuk/aichatdl/issues) of the project repository.

 ## Contributing
-Contributions to the AI Chat Downloader project are welcome!
+Contributions to the ExportGPT project are welcome!
 Please feel free to submit pull requests or suggest improvements through the GitHub repository.

 ## Future Updates
 While there are no guaranteed future features planned, updates may be released to address any bugs or compatibility issues that arise.
 Keep an eye on the GitHub repository for any announcements or new releases.